 This movie is fucking weird and that’s coming from someone who adores Moon and wishes Duncan Jones could capture lightning in a bottle for a second time.
 Blade Runner is Jones’ favorite film, so that is naturally what you’ll be thinking of throughout Mute.
 Taking place in a futuristic Berlin, Mute is visually a distant cousin of Blade Runner with similar vibrant fluorescent lighting, questionable fashion choices that Gary Oldman‘s Jean-Baptiste Emanuel Zorg character from The Fifth Element would raise an eyebrow to, and flying cars.
 However, while the Berlin streets in Mute can get crowded from time to time, Berlin feels much more open than the congested alleyways of dystopian Los Angeles in Blade Runner.
 Mute attempts to introduce its own futuristic concepts as well like the take out delivery service Fly Meal, which seems to either be delivered by a drone, a UFO, or a UFO shaped drone.

 Diving into the weirdness of the film, we visit a nightclub called Foreign Dreams on more than one occasion and there are robot strippers there complete with cybernetic butt cheeks that would make Cyborg from Justice League blush and clunky metal tits that will give you nightmares.
 Dominic Monaghan has a brief appearance in the film dressed as a geisha and is interrupted mid-coitus with two sex robots, one male and one female obviously, that can fully replicate the sensual act and the male-bot has this giant-sperm-whale-sized spiked purple dildo-cock shoehorned to its pelvis.
-Justin Theroux portrays a character named Duck who is basically the buddy cop sidekick to Paul Rudd’s Cactus Bill.
+Perhaps it will be the next big seller on www.lovegasm.co and other sex toy sites, who knows.
+In any case, Justin Theroux portrays a character named Duck who is basically the buddy cop sidekick to Paul Rudd‘s Cactus Bill.
 The two are US Army surgeons who now find themselves doing patch-up jobs and torture surgeries for the mob for good money; but while Cactus Bill is trying to get his papers to get himself and his daughter back to the US, Duck is allowing his full-on pervy — and all around creepy — pedophilia obsession to take the wheel nailing barely legal babysitters, taking video of his kid patients while they undress, and attempting to hide his bowling alley boner when a schoolgirl in a skirt bends over to reveal a slight glimpse of her panties.
 Robert Sheehan portrays this asshole male prostitute named Luba who runs around wearing this bizarre clear forehead protector to compliment his pointy white hair; he’s shown without the forehead protector in one scene and suddenly has a dark uni-brow for some reason.
 He’s also able to somehow dress up as a woman, appearing as natural and curvy as an actual woman (he suddenly has tits) other than his face, to parade around what is likely soggy meatloaf flavored genitalia dangling in a musty pair of pantyhose.

 The story starts off simple and then explodes into absolute explosive trainwreck fuckery over the course of two hours.
 A boy is in some sort of accident as a kid that wounds his vocal chords and almost kills him.
 Doctors suggest surgery, but his religious mother decides that God will heal him from the comfort of their home.
 As an adult, Leo (Alexander Skarsgard) works as a bartender and his whole life seems to revolve around his girlfriend Naadirah (Seyneb Saleh).
 He has become accustomed to not being able to speak or make any sort of vocalization whatsoever.
 Leo wakes up one day to find Naddirah gone and he spends the rest of the film digging through the nastiest parts of futuristic Berlin just to figure out what happened to her.